Nauru: History

 Japanese troops occupied Nauru on 25 August 1942.
 The Japanese built two airfields which were bombed for the first time on 25 March 1943, preventing food supplies from being flown to Nauru.
 The Japanese deported 1,200 Nauruans to work as labourers in the Chuuk Islands, which were also occupied by Japan.
 Nauru was finally taken back from the Japanese on 13 September 1945, when commander Hisayaki Soeda surrendered the island to the Australian Army and the Royal Australian Navy.
 The surrender was accepted by Brigadier J. R. Stevenson, who represented Lieutenant General Vernon Sturdee, the commander of the First Australian Army, aboard the warship HMAS Diamantina.
 Arrangements were made to repatriate from Chuuk the 745 Nauruans who survived Japanese captivity there.
 They were returned to Nauru by the BPC ship Trienza in January 1946.

 In 1947, a trusteeship was established by the United Nations, with Australia, New Zealand, and the United Kingdom as trustees.
 Under those arrangements, the UK, Australia, and New Zealand were a joint administering authority.
 The Nauru Island Agreement provided for the first administrator to be appointed by Australia for five years, leaving subsequent appointments to be decided by the three governments.
 In practice, administrative power was exercised by Australia alone.

-The 1948 Nauru riots occurred when Chinese guano mining workers went on strike over pay and conditions.
+The 1948 Nauru riots occurred when Chinese mining workers went on strike over pay and conditions.
 The Australian administration imposed a state of emergency with Native Police and armed volunteers of locals and Australian officials being mobilised.
 This force, using sub-machine guns and other firearms, opened fire on the Chinese workers, killing two and wounding sixteen.
-Around 50 of the workers were arrested; two of them were bayoneted to death while in custody.
+About 50 of the workers were arrested; two of them were bayoneted to death while in custody.
 The trooper who bayoneted the prisoners was charged but later acquitted on grounds that the wounds were "accidentally received."
 The governments of the Soviet Union and China made official complaints against Australia at the United Nations over this incident.